department-of-veterans-affairs/notification-utils/.github/pull_request_template.md

 - [ ] I have made corresponding changes to any documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] If applicable, I've provided a Proof of Concept (e.g., screenshots, links to deployment, regression test results) to demonstrate the functionality or fix
+- [ ] I have ensured the latest master is merged into my branch and all checks are green prior to review
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] The ticket is now moved into the DEV test column